syncfusion-content/flutter-docs/Flutter/maps/legend.md

 <b>Using SfMapsTheme</b>

-You can also customize the below appearance of the legend.
+You can also customize the below appearance of the legend using `SfMapsTheme`.

 * **Toggled shape color** - Change the color for the toggled legend item's icon and it's shape using the `SfMapsThemeData.toggledShapeColor` property.
 * **Toggled shape stroke color** - Change the stroke color which applies to the toggled legend item's shape using the `SfMapsThemeData.toggledShapeStrokeColor` property.